Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

 The Colosseum was originally called the Flavian Amphitheatre, named after the Emperors of the Flavian Dynasty.

-Its construction started in the 72 AD and went on for 9 years, ending in 81 AD, leaving behind the magnificent structure.
+Its construction started in in 72 AD and lasted nine years, ending in 81 AD, leaving behind the magnificent structure.

 The construction commenced under Emperor Vespasian and was completed by his son, Titus.

-The half-broken elliptical structure which stands today is the result of various natural disasters.
+The half-broken elliptical structure that stands today results from various natural disasters.

 Earthquakes of 847 AD and 1231 AD caused most of the damage to the Colosseum.